-Land Description: Located just a short distance from downtown Cedarville, this preserve is the most popular community preserve in the Les Cheneaux region.
-The land is dominated by cedar trees and the hummocky topography is interspersed with numerous very large, moss-covered boulders.
-Because they consist largely of limestone/dolomite, the rocks are permeable and many have nurse trees growing from them.
+Located just a short distance from downtown Cedarville, this preserve is the most popular community preserve in the Les Cheneaux region.
+Cedar trees dominate the land, and the hummocky topography is interspersed with numerous huge, moss-covered boulders.
+Because they consist primarily of limestone/dolomite, the rocks are porous, and many have nurse trees growing from them.
 It is a magical place for a hike.

-Trails: A nearly three-mile trail loop.
-Public parking is available for the preserve thanks to the Les Cheneaux Club and Les Cheneaux Community Foundation.
+A 1.5-mile trail loop.
+Public parking is available for the preserve, thanks to the Les Cheneaux Club and Les Cheneaux Community Foundation.

-History: This preserve was named after the landowner who sold it at a significant bargain sale.
-The trails loop around and one section follows “The Snows Channel,” an excellent place to bird, and a stopover point for kayakers who want to come ashore and have lunch on the preserve.
-The Derby Preserve is a designated stop along the North Huron Birding Trail: www.northhuronbirding.com.
+This preserve was named after the landowner who sold it at a significant bargain sale.
+The trails loop around and one section follows “The Snows Channel,” an excellent place to bird and a stopover point for kayakers who want to come ashore and have lunch on the preserve.
+The Derby Preserve is a designated stop along the North Huron Birding Trail.

-Directions: From M-134, head south on Four Mile Road to Club Road.
+From M-134, head south on Four Mile Road to Club Road.
 Take a right on Club Road and travel half a mile.
-Look for signs on right and parking area is a little further up on the left.
+Look for signs on the right, and the parking area is a little further up on the left.
 You will have to hike back to the preserve trail entrance less than 100 yards.